 How It Works

 When celebrities like Gwyneth Paltrow, Shakira, and Penelope Cruz want to get in shape, they turn to fitness guru Tracy Anderson.
-She's put out a series of workout books and DVDs for those of us without celebrity-sized budgets.
+Now thriving on social media, and online studios, she's long been known for her series of workout books and DVDs for those of us without celebrity-sized budgets.

 Anderson says she's spent more than a decade researching different muscle groups, and as a result, she has developed a patented series of exercises.
 Her workouts are built on repetitive movements, which use body resistance and light hand weights to fatigue muscle groups without bulking them up.
 Anderson's workouts target each woman's unique trouble spots.
 Whether the goal is to tighten your abs, firm your arms, or tone up your thighs, she's probably got a program for you.